SpoostyGuy/RoEditor/README.md

 * Full explorer and script editor

-* Ability to run your workspace project remotely and receive logs back
+* Ability to run your game, recieve logs back, and have a live view of it running

 * Game explorer with thumbnails